 - In light winds, (<10 knots) a rounded shape in the sail will add more driving power.
 Loosen the outhaul and/or boom vang to give the sail a deeper curve or "belly."

 - Main halyard tension is set by the MSC fleet technicians.
 Do not adjust the halyard.
-If the main halyard seems slack, report it by writing it down on your Skipper Responsibilities sheet.
+If the main halyard seems slack, report it when you fill out your electronic Boat Check-In Form.

 Reefing the Mainsail

 Reefing a furling mainsail is simple!
 Follow the steps below to furl the sail in part-way to shorten the sail.
 Some mainsails have marks on the foot of the sail to indicate suggested reef points, but you can customize your sail area to make it any size you like.

 How To Furl Properly and Prevent Future Jams